• What mining equipment is used in surface mining?

 The design and engineering team at Austin Engineering works with mining companies and OEMs in the mining industry to produce customized attachments for mining equipment.

-Our team is responsible for many of the innovations within the mining industry and is proud of our contribution to increased productivity and profits for our clients in Australia and all across the world.
+Our team is responsible for many of the innovations within the mining industry and we are proud of our contribution to increased productivity and profits for our clients in Australia and all across the world.

 If you require custom surface mining equipment or parts, the team at Austin Engineering is the team to produce them.